enckse/armq-server/README.md

 # Description

-armq-server works by using a reader over `/opt/armq/` or a socket receiver (for general TCP traffic from armq)
+armq-server works by using a reader over `/opt/armq/`

 ## Running